 Revenue from sale of energy is accounted for based on tariff rates approved by the CERC (except items indicated as provisional) as modified by the orders of Appellate Tribunal for Electricity to the extent applicable in case of Bhilai PP-III and in case of PP-IIs (including Durgapur PP III), it is accounted based on PPA with SAIL.
 In case of power stations, where the tariff rates are yet to be approved/items indicated provisional by the CERC in their orders, provisional rates are adopted considering the applicable CERC Tariff Regulations.
 Revenue from sale of energy is recognized once the electricity has been delivered to the beneficiary and is measured through a regular review of usage meters.
 Beneficiaries are billed on a periodic and regular basis.
-Therefore, transaction price to be allocated to remaining performance obligations cannot be determined reliably for the entire duration of the contract i.
-Leases as lessee a) The Company's leasing arrangements in respect of Land at Rourkela, Durgapur & Bhilai Plants with SAIL with lease period of 30 to 33 Years.
-These leasing arrangements are usually renewable on mutually agreed terms but are not non-cancellable.
-These leases are capitalised at the present value of total minimum lease payments to be paid over lease term or further renewal period, if fair value is more than cost already capitalized.
-Future lease rentals are recognised as "Finance lease obligation" at their present values.
-On transition to Ind AS 116, the average incremental borrowing rate applied to lease liabilities recognised under Ind AS 116 is 7,90 %.
-The leasehold land is amortised considering the significant accounting policies of the Company.
+Therefore, transaction price to be allocated to remaining performance obligations cannot be determined reliably for the entire duration of the contract.

-VI The Company has not incurred any incremental costs of obtaining contracts with a customer and therefore, not recognised an asset for such capitalised costs.
+VI.
+The Company has not incurred any incremental costs of obtaining contracts with a customer and therefore, not recognised an asset for such capitalised costs.